 It’s exactly what you need to escape from big city life.
 Everything is in one (small) space, so you can kick back, relax, and enjoy some me-time.
-And just to make life easy for you, we’ve rounded up nine of the tiniest houses South East Queensland has to offer.
+And just to make life easy for you, we’ve rounded up 11 of the best tiny houses South East Queensland has to offer.
 Get that bookmarks bar ready—you’ll want to save these.

 Palmer & Gunn